mylesagray/blog/content/posts/2015-07-01-flashing-over-oem-r-biosfirmware-on-dell-hardware/index.md

   - oemr
 ---

-I have recently been rebuilding my home lab from scratch (a series of posts on that coming soon), so naturally my first port of call for server hardware was eBay, what self-respecting techie would pay full price for anything&#8230;
+I have recently been rebuilding my home lab from scratch (a series of posts on that coming soon), so naturally my first port of call for server hardware was eBay, what self-respecting techie would pay full price for anything...

 I found an incredible deal on some used Dell R710 servers, so I bought two to bring my collection of these beasts up to 3 so I can run VSAN, NSX, vCloud Director and some other [SDDC][1] tastiness ([VMware VIO][2] anyone?).

 So picked up this great deal and my servers arrived promptly, noticing they came in EMC boxes made me very intrigued, haven't I seen boxes _just like_ this one at work (we run a sizable Avamar grid), open the boxes, lo-and-behold i'm greeted with this familiar sticker:

 ![Avamar ADS Gen3 3.3TB Storage Server][3]

 So they were familiar!